JiahuaHe/DeepMM/README.md

         numpy   (https://www.numpy.org)
         pandas  (https://pandas.pydata.org)
         tqdm    (https://github.com/tqdm/tqdm)

+The interpolation program "interp3d.f90" should be built as a python package 'interp3d' through f2py.

+        f2py -c interp3d.f90 -m interp3d

+This command will generate an ELF file with name like "interp3d.cpython-*.so".
+Please keep "interp3d.cpython-*.so" with all python scripts "*.py" in the same directory.

 In order to run python scripts properly, users should set the python path using one of the following ways.